dmd-program/dmd-instructional-handbook/project-feedback.md

 ### 1. Technical

-1. Indicate is there are spelling and grammar issues.
+1. Indicate when there are spelling and grammar issues.
-2. Is the story finished enough for you to provide feedback?
+2. Determine if the story finished enough for you to provide feedback.
 3. Is writing and/or sentence structure awkward?
 Recommend rewrites where necessary.

 ### 2. Reader engagement